-The key to successful PFC XOFF threshold setting is assuring there is enough headroom to absorb the in-flight data once the PAUSE frame has been issued.
-There is a natural delay between the time when the PAUSE frame can be sent and the sender actually stops transmitting data.
-The headroom must receive data during this delay but the calculation for memory needed can be quite complex.
-Annex N of IEEE Std 802.1Q-2018 [20] provides the technical details of this calculation.
-Many of the components of the delay are internal to the switch implementations and remain relatively static.
-The interface delay and higher-layer delay do not vary for a particular configuration and implementation.
-These static components of delay can be communicated between peers on the network, but currently there is no standard protocol that allows this.
-The propagation delay for the medium is dependent upon the transmission speed and the length of the cable.
-To accurately obtain this component of delay a measurement is required.

-The Time Sensitive Networking (TSN) Task Group of the IEEE 802.1 Working Group has defined IEEE Std 802.1AS-2020 Timing and Synchronization for Time-Sensitive Application [33].
-A small subset of this specification, along with optional time-stamping support in IEEE Std 802.3 can be used to measure cable delay between two peers on a point-to-point link.
-IEEE Std 802.1AS, however, targets time-sensitive applications in constrained environments such as audio/visual, industrial, and automotive networks.
-Its primary focus is to enable a Precision Time Protocol (PTP) used to synchronize clocks throughout the computer network.
-While a fine-grained synchronized clock could be valuable in a data center, the burden for supporting the complete set of IEEE Std 802.1AS functions in data center switching silicon could be onerous.
-The delay measurement facilities of IEEE Std 802.1AS, on the other hand, are useful in the data center to assist in the auto-configuration of

-PFC thresholds.
-Having the ability to discover and communicate this capability between peers, along with other DCBX attributes, would be necessary for full automation of the configuration settings.
+- 15 The key to successful PFC XOFF threshold setting is assuring there is enough headroom to absorb - the in-flight data once the pause frame has been issued.
+There is a natural delay between the time - when the pause frame can be sent, and the sender stops transmitting data.
+The headroom must - 18 provide enough buffer to receive data during this delay, but the calculation for the amount of - memory needed can be quite complex.
+Annex N of IEEE Std 802.1Q-2018 [18] provides the technical - 20 details of this calculation.
+Many of the components of the delay are internal to the switch - 21 implementations and remain relatively static.
+For example, interface and higher-layer delay do not - 22 vary for a particular configuration and implementation.
+These static components of delay can be - 23 communicated between peers on the network, but currently there is no standard protocol that - 24 allows this.
+The propagation delay for the medium is dependent upon the transmission speed and - 25 the length of the cable.
+To accurately obtain this component of delay a measurement is required. - The Time Sensitive Networking (TSN) Task Group of the IEEE 802.1 Working Group has defined IEEE - 27 Std 802.1AS-2020 Timing and Synchronization for Time-Sensitive Application [31].
+A small subset - 28 of this specification, along with optional time-stamping support in IEEE Std 802.3 can be used to - 29 measure cable delay between two peers on a point-to-point link.
+IEEE Std 802.1AS, however, - targets time-sensitive applications in constrained environments such as audio/visual, industrial, and - 31 automotive networks.
+Its primary focus is to enable a Precision Time Protocol (PTP) used to - 32 synchronize clocks throughout the computer network.
+While a fine-grained synchronized clock - could be valuable in a data center, the burden for supporting the complete set of IEEE Std 802.1AS - functions in data center switching silicon could be onerous.
+The delay measurement facilities of IEEE - 35 Std 802.1AS, on the other hand, are useful in the data center to assist in the auto-configuration of - 36 PFC thresholds.
+Having the ability to discover and communicate this capability between peers, - along with other DCBX attributes, would be necessary for full automation of the configuration - 38 settings.